Travel and Bitcoin: Future trends

-Thanks to the decentralized nature of bitcoin and cryptocurrency, travelling and living off of just bitcoin is entirely possible.
+Thanks to the decentralized nature of , travelling and living off of just bitcoin is entirely possible.
 Perfect for digital nomads, remote workers, or those who simply want an easier way to pay their way during a trip around the world, bitcoin is a strong contender for the forward-looking traveller’s currency of choice.

 The main problems come from Saudi Arabia, Bolivia, Kyrgyzstan, Ecuador, and Bangladesh, as they have made bitcoins illegal in their countries.
 Thailand banned bitcoin in 2013, but just announced two laws to regulate bitcoins.
 Still, it’s probably best to avoid these countries (with the exception of Thailand) in your travels if you only plan to pay with cryptocurrency.